tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-rabin-miller-primality-test.markdown

 The final solution to the problem, using the modified Rabin-Miller test above, can be found in this [file](https://github.com/tdongsi/python/blob/master/CodeJam/codejam/y2016/codejam.py) (search for CoinJam class).
 Note that the [suggested solution](https://code.google.com/codejam/contest/6254486/dashboard#s=a&a=2) to this problem is even nicer by using a mathematical trick and the fact that J is pretty small (relative to 10^N).
-If J is much larger and close to the number of all jamcoins with length N available, then using modified Rabin-Miller test is probably required.
+If J is much larger and close to the number of all jamcoins with length N available (e.g., more than 90%), then using modified Rabin-Miller test is probably required.